Academic Degree Requirements

 J.D./M.B.A.
 (4 year)

 Candidates for the J.D./M.B.A.
 (4 years) must apply to and be accepted by both schools.
-Students will spend their first year entirely in one school and their second year entire in the other school.
+Students will spend their first year entirely in one school and their second year entirely in the other school.
 During the third and fourth year, they will take a mix of courses from the Law School and Johnson to meet the degree requirements of both programs.

-Students must satisfactorily complete 84 credit hours of Law School coursework.
+Candidates for the J.D./M.B.A. must satisfactorily complete 84 credit hours of Law School coursework and are required to choose Business Organizations in the spring as their 1L elective.
 72 of the 84 credits for the law degree must be earned in the Law School.
 Cross-listed courses will count towards the 72 credits and will be factored in the student’s law school merit point ratio (MPR).
 In addition, students may take up to 12 credits of courses related to legal training taught by members of the university faculty outside of the Law School, subject in each case to the approval of the Law School’s Associate Dean for Academic Affairs.
 To receive credit for such courses they must fill out and submit the Notification of University (Non-law) Course Enrollment for Law Students form available from the Registrar’s office before the end of the add/drop period for the course in the semester the course is taken.

 During six of the eight terms, they must register for at least 9 credits in the Law School (which may include courses cross-listed between Johnson and the Law School).
 A total of 117 credits is required for the receipt of both degrees.